wckdrzr/Gaspar/README.md

 *make sure to include the namespace to your serializer in the config (see below)*

-**ReturnTypeOverride**    `string`    For TypeScript and Angular Service Communication you can override the return type name that is generated, e.g.
+**ReturnTypeOverride**    `string`    Allows you to override the return type name that is generated.
+Particularly useful if your return type is obscured (e.g. in `ContentResult`).
+Use as follows:

 - `[ExportFor(GasparType.Angular, ReturnTypeOverride = "MyType"]`